-The overall annual subscription limit for ISAs has increased significantly over recent years and is now set at £20,000 for 2017/18.
+The overall annual subscription limit for ISAs is set at £20,000 for 2018/19.
 Individuals are allowed to invest in a cash ISA, a stocks and shares ISA, an Innovative Finance ISA, or a combination of the three, subject to not exceeding the overall annual investment limit.
-A tax-free Junior ISA (JISA) is available for those aged under 18 who do not have a Child Trust Fund account, and total annual contributions are capped at £4,128 in 2017/18.
+A tax-free JISA is available for those aged under 18 who do not have a Child Trust Fund account, and total annual contributions are capped at £4,260 in 2018/19.

-Meanwhile, April 2017 saw the introduction of the new Lifetime ISA, which is available to any adult under 40.
-Individuals can save up to £4,000 each year and will receive a 25% bonus from the government on any savings put into the account before their 50th birthday.
-Funds can be used to save for a first home or for retirement.
-Various rules and restrictions apply.
+Meanwhile, eligible individuals may also want to consider the Lifetime ISA.
+The accounts are available to any adult under 40 and individuals can save up to £4,000 each year.
+They will then receive a 25% bonus from the government on any savings put into the account before their 50th birthday.
+The funds can be used to save for a first home or for retirement, but note that various rules and restrictions apply.

-And don't forget, Help to Buy ISAs are still available from a variety of banks and building societies and offer unique incentives for those saving for a first home.
+And don't forget, Help to Buy ISAs are still available from a variety of banks and building societies and also offer unique incentives for those saving for a first home.